 Dental implants prevent this excessive tooth wear by avoiding malocclusion.
 The dental implant will hold your remaining teeth in place while restoring your tooth function.
 As a result, your remaining teeth will be less susceptible to excessive tooth wear and misaligned bite.
 In addition, dental implants reclaim your smile strength and image.

-We offer dental implants to help patients restore their self-confidence and their smiles.
-For more information about how Dr. Fondriest can help address tooth loss with restorative dentistry, contact Lake Forest Dental Arts at 847-234-0517.
+We offer dental implants to help patients restore their self confidence and their smiles.
+For more information about how Dr. Fondriest can help you if you lose a tooth with restorative dentistry, contact Lake Forest Dental Arts at 847-234-0517.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States